appreciated/vortex-crud/README.md

 - **Styling**: Improve styling options.
 - **Database Index Check**: Verify that suitable indices are available, given that the UI and database are defined in a machine-parsable format.
 - **Route Filters**: Add filtering options for "kanban" routes.
-- **Code Generation**: Generate code from a TurboCRUD HOCON configuration to support a top-down workflow, including model and repository generation.
+- **Code Generation**: Generate code from a turbo-crud HOCON configuration to support a top-down workflow, including model and repository generation.

 ## Data Handling and Management
-TurboCRUD utilizes the H2 database during development.
-The database is accessed by the service `TurboCRUDEntityManagerService`, while the `TurboCRUDDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
+turbo-crud utilizes the H2 database during development.
+The database is accessed by the service `turbo-crudEntityManagerService`, while the `turbo-crudDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
 Custom EntityManagerService implementations are also supported, requiring only an interface implementation.

 ### Core Concept: User-Defined Database Model
-The database model is defined by the user, with TurboCRUD validating that the view representation aligns with this model.
+The database model is defined by the user, with turbo-crud validating that the view representation aligns with this model.
 Some system-defined tables, such as those for auditing, user, and role management, are exceptions:

 ```sql
 -- Predefined system tables (examples)